 - So he kept asking Him questions, but Jesus did not answer him (Luke 23:9).

 Interesting, right?
 Maybe even a little maddening?
 It gets inside us a bit because of the injustice.
-Here, Jesus, being falsely accused and maligned with all sorts of groundless accusations and insinuations, and He responds with… nothing.
+Here is Jesus, being falsely accused and maligned with all sorts of groundless accusations and insinuations, and He responds with … nothing.
 Silence.
 A closed mouth.
-It’s such an unbelievably stark contrast with our undeniable compulsion of response.
-It’s almost as if Jesus has some kind of freedom that we do not have – a freedom whose fruit is silence.
+It’s such an unbelievably stark contrast to our undeniable compulsion of response.
+It’s almost as if Jesus has some kind of freedom we do not have – a freedom whose fruit is silence.
 While we are enslaved by our need to have the last word, a clever quip, or some kind of drop-the-mic self-justification.
 Why, then, does Jesus have this freedom of non-response that eludes us?
 I would propose two reasons:

 1. He knew who He was.

-A big part of the reason why we always feel the need to respond in any situation is because we lack this assurance and confidence.
-We don’t know who we are, or at least we haven’t fully embraced it.
-We, because of Jesus, have become the sons and daughters in whom the Father is well-pleased, and because we are, we have no need of any more self-justification.
+A big part of the reason we always feel the need to respond in any situation is because we lack this assurance and confidence.
+We don’t know who we are, or at least, we haven’t fully embraced it.
+We, because of Jesus, have become the sons and daughters in whom the Father is well-pleased, and because we are God’s adopted children, we have no need of any more self-justification.
 If we truly internalized this truth, the truth of who we’ve become in Christ, we might find ourselves with an increasingly closed mouth.

 2. He knew who they were.

 Jesus didn’t just know who He was; He knew who His accusers were.
 In fact, He knew them better than they knew themselves.
 He knew they were deceived, unenlightened, slaves to the prince of the air and citizens of the world, fully indoctrinated into that line of thinking and believing.
 He knew this so well that He was able to pray for their forgiveness even as they put Him to death.